 They enjoy hands-on activities and projects, free play with materials designed to engage their interests, Circle Time, snack and gross motor play on the playground.
-Visits from the Preschool Gym and Music teacher offer additional opportunities for physical engagement, singing and music-making.
+Students attend Gym, Music and Art classes which offer additional opportunities for physical engagement, singing, music-making and creativity.
 From nursery rhymes, poetry, finger-plays, and Caldecott Medal children’s books to playdough and the rice table, time in the Twos class serves to reinforce and develop the cognitive, social and emotional gifts of each child.

-The Threes Program, for children who turn three by November 1, meets either Monday, Wednesday, and Friday mornings or five mornings each week.
-Both programs meet from 8:30 a.m. until noon with an extended day option until 3 or 3:30 p.m. and after school care until 5 or 6:00 p.m.
+The Threes Program, for children who turn three by September 1, meets either Monday, Wednesday, and Friday mornings or five mornings each week.
+Both programs meet from 8:00 a.m. until noon with an extended day option until 3:00 p.m. and after school care until 6:00 p.m.

 In the Garrison Forest Preschool Threes classrooms, the children continue to explore their world and growing independence as part of a secure, stimulating and caring community where respect for peers, adults and materials is nurtured.
-The children learn to comfortably follow routines with increased independence and responsibility, enjoying an enriching classroom environment that is enhanced by Specials classes in Music, Gym, Science and Library.
+The children learn to comfortably follow routines with increased independence and responsibility, enjoying an enriching classroom environment that is enhanced by Specials classes in Music, Gym, Library and Art.

 The curricula nurture the inquisitive nature of young children.
 With a multi-sensory approach, they are encouraged to speak, listen, comprehend, follow directions, and develop a longer attention span.
 Stories, poetry, songs and related activities enhance vocabulary and expressive language skills, reinforce the ability to classify and sequence, nurture an appreciation for literature and introduce print and phonemic awareness.
 Fine and gross motor skills are developed as precursors to writing.
 Planned and spontaneous experiences foster the development of mathematical concepts such as spatial relations, shapes, patterns, counting, numbers and measurement.
 Through hands-on activities, skills are developed with a true enthusiasm for learning.
 The activities all serve to reinforce our academic, social and emotional goals for the children.

-The Fours and Pre-Kindergarten Programs for children who turn four by November 1 meet five mornings each week.
-Both classes meet from 8:30 a.m. until noon with optional early drop off, an extended day option until 3 or 3:30 p.m. and After School Care until 5 or 6:00 p.m.
+The Pre-Kindergarten Program for children who turn four by September 1, meet five mornings each week.
+Classes meet from 8:00 a.m. until noon with optional early drop off, an extended day option until 3:00 p.m. and After School Care until 6:00 p.m.

 The teachers have specific classroom goals, and central to those goals is the premise that each student should be supported and challenged as an individual, participating in small group instruction that is flexible and personalized.
 The Language Arts program focuses on speaking and listening skills, reading readiness, writing readiness and oral comprehension.
 Vocabulary development and phonological and phonemic awareness are important aspects of the program.
 The children are helped to follow multi-step directions, comprehend oral stories and participate in group discussions.
 Activities that develop gross and fine motor skills prepare the way for letter and word formation.
 Children are exposed to more specific reading skills as they are individually ready, and all students are encouraged to value and understand the place of literacy in their world.